Does your business rely mostly on online shopping site?

 Serhiy, another backend developer, added the advice

 - not to use one password for everything.

 - To have a normal admin password (mix of uppercase and lowercase letters, alphanumeric combinations, extra symbols, and

 - To change it periodically, such as once a month.

-Protection of your site is an important task that needs ongoing support, and takes lots of knowledge and experience.
-A wise decision could be to outsource technical maintenance to a specialised agency.
+Protection of your site is an important task that needs ongoing support, and needs much knowledge and experience.
+A wise decision could be to outsource technical maintenance to a specialized agency.

-The WebMeridian team is willing to help you with that.
-Send an email to email@example.com and we will check your site for vulnerability issues and suggest all improvements it may need.
+WebMeridian team is willing to help you with that.
+Send an email to email@example.com and we will check your site for vulnerability issues and suggest all the improvements needed.